InPursuitOfHisOwnHat/cakelog/README.md

 # cakelog
-Small C logger used for testing, exercises and training examples
+Small C logger used for testing, exercises and training examples.

+Uses system calls only.

 # Instructions